 Similarly, logging.dictConfig can end up running arbitrary code.

-The ability to lock a binding against further runtime modification is inherently unsafe.
-For example, "import builtins; builtins.__dict__.clear()” will break the current process in an unrecoverable way and even an interpreter shutdown won't work correctly, since this also breaks the atexit module.
+Python permits user-defined modifications of the contents of module builtins.
+Doing so, however, can be unsafe unless the redefinition matches all of the semantics of the original built-in function.
 Unless there is a compelling reason, Python’s built-in functions should not be overridden, and variables should not be assigned a value to a variable with the same name as a built-in function.
 Overriding Python’s default behaviour can have undesired side effects and be difficult to debug.

 6.53.2 Guidance to language users